-Energy hedging compliance will be measured within 5 days prior to the first day of each quarter (e.g., on a date between September 26th and September 30th, 2023, CPA will have hedged 85 to 110 percent of its projected energy requirements for Q4 2023 and 80 to 110 percent of requirements for Q1 2024).
+The hedge schedule for the Prompt QuarterEnergy hedging compliance will be measured as of within 5 days prior to the first day of the each quarter (e.g., on September 27on a date between September 26th and September 30th, 20192023, CPA will have hedged 85 to 110 percent of its projected energy requirements during for Q4 Q4 20232019 to Q3 2020 and 80 to 110 percent of requirements for Q1 2024).

 The minimum hedge level will be achieved by implementing a time-driven programmatic strategy.
-Time-driven programmatic hedges are executed at a predetermined rate pursuant to a time schedule and without regard for market conditions.
+Timedriven programmatic hedges are executed at a predetermined rate pursuant to a time schedule and without regard for market conditions.
 The purpose of these hedging transactions is to achieve a reduction in variability in power supply costs by gradually increasing the amount of energy hedged as the actual date of consumption approaches.
 Time-driven strategies avoid the inherent impossibility of trying to consistently and accurately "time the market" to purchase energy at least cost when making hedging decisions.
 Additionally, a load serving entity the size of CPA needs to spread its procurement efforts over time to effectively manage the potential negative price impacts of procuring a large volume of energy, over a short period of time, in an illiquid market.